Big Bang Theory

 In that sense, the Big Bang Theory seems to be the most accurate and the one that has given the best results in the entire history of science, judging by the evidence obtained from the inspection of outer space.
 Besides, other modern revolutionary theories converge in it like the works of Einstein and other later scientists.

-You may be interested: Planet
+You may be interested: Solar Eclipse

 Authors of the Big Bang Theory